High jump: Rules

 The rules set for the high jump by World Athletics (previously named the IAAF) are Technical Rules TR26 and TR27 (previously Rules 181 and 182).
 Jumpers must take off from one foot.
 A jump is considered a failure if the jumper dislodges the bar or touches the ground or any object behind the bar before clearance.

 Competitors may begin jumping at any height announced by the chief judge, or may pass at their own discretion.
 Most competitions state that three consecutive missed jumps, at any height or combination of heights, will eliminate the jumper from contention.
 The victory goes to the jumper who clears the greatest height during the final.

 Tie breaking

 If two or more jumpers tie for any place, the tie-breakers are: 1) the fewest misses at the height at which the tie occurred; and 2) the fewest misses throughout the competition.
 If the event remains tied for first place (or a limited-advancement position to a subsequent meet), the jumpers have a jump-off, beginning at the next height above their highest success.
 Jumpers have one attempt at each height.
 If only one succeeds, he or she wins; if more than one does, these try with the bar raised; if none does, all try with the bar lowered.
-This process was followed at the 2015 World Championship men's event.
+This process was followed at the 2015 World Championship men's event and at the 2024 Summer Olympics.